 Custom branded notebooks and pens are a great way to promote your business with products that are actually functional.
 Have a new hire?
 Make sure to welcome them to the office with pens, notebooks, and a t-shirt or polo.
 These office supplies are a great way to keep your team organized while promoting your business.

 Do you travel to offsite meetings?
 Do you have client meetings at your office or store?
 If you’ve answered ‘Yes’ to either question, then these two products are perfect for your business.
 Make sure that your employees attend offsite meetings with branded notebooks and if they (or you) are hosting the meeting, bring addition pens and notebooks to hand out.
 For meetings at your office or place of business, be sure to welcome guests with one of each.
-It is polite and a great use of branded products.
+It is polite and a great use of branded promotional products.

-Everyone loves a free mug.
+Everyone loves a free coffee mug.
 Plus, they are cost effective and functional.
 Like notebooks and pens, these are great gifts for vendors or visitors to your office/business location.
 Add these to your new hire gift bag (or reusable tote) to promote a ‘green’ workplace or organization.
 Remember, mugs make a great pen holder too.

 9. In–house Documents